-Today’s Feast is a reminder of the important initiative that we have heard about from time to time during the last year.
+The Word Who is Life is an important initiative that we have heard about throughout the last year.
 Situated as we are at the south-western tip of the diocese we need to be careful not to miss out on the life of the Church beyond the Chichester by-pass and the A27!”

-“The new Pastoral Plan – entitled “The Word Who is Life” – was introduced at the end of last year.
-And now, after the recent Christmas break, parishes around the diocese will begin to look at the Plan and start talking about how it can be applied to local situations in parishes and deaneries.
+“The new Pastoral Plan – entitled “The Word Who is Life” – was introduced at the end of 2018.
+And now parishes around the diocese are looking at the Plan and are talking about how it can be applied to local situations in parishes and deaneries.

-Later in the year we are planning to celebrate the Centenary of the foundation of our Parish.
+In May 2019 we celebrated the Centenary of the foundation of our Parish.
 In the 7th century, Saint Wilfrid first proclaimed the ‘Word Who is Life’ to the South Saxons: it was from SELSEY that the faith we profess began to spread from here along the coast and then northwards taking in the countryside covered by our diocese and beyond.
 As a community under the patronage of St Wilfrid we have a special call to take our ‘place in the mission of the Church’ “.

 For more information on the new Pastoral Plan please click on to the Diocese of Arundel and Brighton’s website. http://www.dabnet.org